A 7-Week Online Course Exploring Mystical Poems & Songs Woven Across Spiritual Traditions

 Session recordings available to revisit anytime

-Audio recordings of teachers reciting or singing the pieces for personal practice
+Audio recordings of teachers reciting, chanting or singing the pieces for personal practice

-Translations & transliterations of poems and songs, so you can learn and follow along
+Translations & transliterations of poems, songs or chants, so you can learn and follow along

 Community connection — shared time for questions, reflections, and dialogue across cultures